nordeim/Account-Bookkeeping/README.md

 SG Bookkeeper is a comprehensive, cross-platform desktop application designed to meet the accounting and bookkeeping needs of small to medium-sized businesses in Singapore.
 Built with Python and leveraging the power of PySide6 for a modern user interface and PostgreSQL for robust data management, it offers professional-grade financial tools tailored to Singapore's regulatory environment.

-The application features a double-entry accounting core, GST management, financial reporting, and modules for essential business operations including customer, vendor, and product/service management.
+The application features a double-entry accounting core, GST management, financial reporting, and modules for essential business operations including customer, vendor, product/service management, and initial sales invoicing.
+User and Role management capabilities are also implemented.
 Its goal is to provide an intuitive, powerful, and compliant solution that empowers business owners and accountants.

 ### Why SG Bookkeeper?

 -   **Singapore-Centric**: Designed with Singapore Financial Reporting Standards (SFRS), GST regulations (including 9% rate), and IRAS compliance considerations at its core.
 -   **Professional Grade**: Implements a full double-entry system, detailed audit trails (via database triggers), and robust data validation using Pydantic DTOs.
 -   **User-Friendly Interface**: Aims for an intuitive experience for users who may not be accounting experts, while providing depth for professionals.
-Core accounting, customer/vendor/product management, reporting UI, and initial Sales Invoicing dialog are functional.
+Core accounting, business entity management (Customer, Vendor, Product), reporting UI, initial Sales Invoicing dialog, and User/Role Management are functional.
 -   **Open Source & Local First**: Transparent development.
 Your financial data stays on your local machine or private server, ensuring privacy and control.
 No subscription fees.
 -   **Modern & Performant**: Utilizes asynchronous operations for a responsive UI and efficient database interactions, with a dedicated asyncio event loop.